memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 This section introduces transformation modules and their similarities with query modules.
-Currently, we only support transformations for Kafka streams but we are aiming to add support for other streaming engines as well.
+Currently, we only support transformations for Kafka streams, but we are aiming to add support for other streaming engines as well.

 The available API references are: